membraneframework-labs/membrane_style_transfer_plugin/README.md

 {:ok, _supervisor, pipeline} = Membrane.Pipeline.start_link(Example, [style: :vangogh, image_height: 400, image_width: 400])
 ```

-Example above used only one style at the time.
-Example below rotates styles atomatically every some time interval.
+In the previous example, we applied just one style.
+However, in the following example, different styles are applied in rotation after fixed time intervals.

 ```elixir
 defmodule RotatingExample do